 If you would like to use characters other than the valid ones, you must specify

-If the name includes either a percent sign (%) or an ampersand (&) or ven variable name with spaces you must use single quotation marks in the name literal.
+If the name includes a per cent sign (%) or an ampersand (&), or even a variable name with spaces, you must use single quotation marks in the name literal.

 ‘% of profit’n=percent;